marville001/marville001/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Software Developer at [TheJItu](https://thejitu.com/)
-- 🌱 All things Reactjs, Python and Nodejs
+- 🌱 All things Reactjs, Nextjs, Python, and Nodejs

 - 📫 How to reach me: [My Portfolio](https://thereactivedeveloper.com/)
 - 👨🏽‍💻 Currently Leaning DSA